Radio Free Europe (song): Origin and original recording

-After a successful show opening for The Police, R.E.M. intended to record material for a demo tape.
-The group traveled to Drive-In Studios in Winston-Salem, North Carolina, to record some songs with producer Mitch Easter, who was a member of the band Let's Active.
+After a successful show opening for the Police, R.E.M. intended to record material for a demo tape.
+The group traveled to Drive-In Studio in Winston-Salem, North Carolina, to record some songs with producer Mitch Easter.
+Easter, a Winston-Salem native, was a member of the band Let's Active.
+He was recommended to R.E.M. by Peter Holsapple, Easter's bandmate in the dB's and who worked with R.E.M. in the early 1990s.
 The band recorded "Radio Free Europe", "Sitting Still", and the instrumental song "White Tornado", which were placed on a promotional cassette tape.
+"Back then, I think they had three kinds of songs," said Easter in 1998.
+"They had their 'classic R.E.M.' songs that were kind of pretty, like 'Gardening at Night'.
+Then they had their wilder, more disjointed songs.
+I think of that song '9-9' that ended up on Murmur.
+I think one of the first times they came into my studio, they tried to do that song but they didn't have it together.
+Then they had their funny throwaways like 'White Tornado'."

-The band sent out 400 copies, one of which was received by Atlanta law student Jonny Hibbert.
-Hibbert offered to release "Radio Free Europe" and "Sitting Still" as a one-off 7" vinyl single with the understanding that he would own the publishing rights for both songs; the band agreed to his terms.
-However, Hibbert felt the recording was unsatisfactory, and oversaw a remix.
+A copy of the single was received by Atlanta law student Jonny Hibbert.
+He offered to release "Radio Free Europe" and "Sitting Still" as a one-off 7" vinyl single with the understanding that he would own the publishing rights for both songs.
+The band agreed to his terms; however, Hibbert felt the recording was unsatisfactory, and oversaw a remix. "[We added] some vocal parts to 'Radio Free Europe' and 'Sitting Still'," Hibbert said in 1998.
+"I wanted R.E.M. to sound the way they sounded when I first heard them in Tyrone's."

 Easter said he found the presence of Hibbert "distracting" and added, "He came into my studio and it was like, now the big city guy is going to do it right.
 We mixed the song for about 12 hours and really, there wasn't enough equipment to warrant more than 45 minutes."
 The final mastering of the song disappointed the band.
 Guitarist Peter Buck, who described the recording years later as "muddy and hi-end", expressed his displeasure by breaking a copy of the finished single and nailing it to his wall.
-However, Buck admitted that "there's something to be said for the original sort of murky feeling for [the original recording]".
+Buck later admitted that "there's something to be said for the original sort of murky feeling for [the original recording]".

+Easter later mixed another version of the song, titled "radio dub".
+"I didn't think [Hibbert's mix] was so hot, so I did one more," confirmed Easter.
+"He thought it was an improvement on the first mix," said Hibbert.
+"Peter was the most vocal about wanting to use Mitch's new mix, but I put my foot down and we released the mix I preferred.
+I was probably the last person ever to override Peter Buck".